If you are on this page reading this blog, chances are that you have come across either one of the following prompts:

 Do I Need to Configure SPF?

 You’ve probably been told that you need SPF (Sender Policy Framework) email authentication.
 But does a business really need it?
 And if so, are there any other benefits?
 That question is usually understood when the enterprise becomes a large e-mail exchanger for their organization.
 With SPF, you can track email behavior to detect fraudulent messages and protect your business from spam-related issues, spoofing and phishing attacks.
-SPF, along with DKIM and DMARC, helps you achieve maximum deliverability and brand protection by verifying the identity of the senders.
+SPF helps you achieve maximum deliverability and brand protection by verifying the identity of the senders.

 How Does SPF Function?